 - Puni Plush: No straight lines are allowed on the characters

-- The Psycho Rangers: The band met Sunny's old school rival who has a class that's exactly an evil version of them.
+- The Psycho Rangers: The band met Sunny's old school rival who has a class that's pretty much Evil Twin versions of them.

 - Safety Worst: "Safety Last" shows Eddie's parents locking him in a tower in order to protect him.